 - My Brain Is Big: Obviously.

 - Never Say "Die": Animated series frequently change his name for this reason:

-- The Iron Man half of the Marvel Action Hour never said it was an acronym.
+- Iron Man: The Animated Series never said it was an acronym.

 - Old Shame: In-Universe example.
 George Tarleton is one for Monica Rappaccini, a Scientist Supreme of the splintered A.I.M. organizations, to the point where she's tried to have him killed more than once.
 M.O.D.O.K. enjoys reminding her of their one-night-stand.